-A printer with a great rap sheet of features that falls short of living up its purported user-friendly offerings but will suit the versed tinkerer who is equipped to mod and tune the Creatr into a quality model.
+A printer with a great rap sheet of features that fall short of living up their purported user-friendly offerings but will suit the versed tinkerer who is equipped to mod and tune the Creatr into a quality model.

 |Printing Area||230 mm x 270 mm x 200 mm|

 Design and Features

 As an entry-level 3D printer, the Leapfrog Creatr starts off proceedings with what seem to be quality components housed within a laser cut T-Slot extrusion aluminum chassis complemented by three-sided powder-coated aluminum panels.